mjc-gh/votable/README.md

 **Note:** The attribute name ends with `_total` rather than `_count`.
-This is done on purpose to avoid clashing with ActiveRecord's own `:counter_cache` options.

-The `:counter_cache` option is designed to track how many Vote instances have been created.
-Our Vote count cache is designed to keep a running total of vote values.
+This is done on purpose to avoid clashing with ActiveRecord's own `:counter_cache` options which is designed to track how manu instances have been created.
 Eventually, Votable will add an option to enable the `:counter_cache` in order to track how many votes have been cast altogether for a given Voter and Votable.

 _Coming Soon_ An API for customizable counter caches with different conditions tied to them (ie. positive and negative values).